Tais Teng

-The Dutch Ziltpunk movement
+The Dutch ziltpunk movement

-Tais Teng is one of the founders of Ziltpunk, a literary movement that seeks to counter the apathetic dismay of many Dystopian novels.
-The Ziltpunk stories belong to climate fiction, which looks for solutions to the everchanging climate crisis.
+Tais Teng is one of the founders of ziltpunk, a literary movement that seeks to counter the apathetic dismay of many dystopian novels.
+The ziltpunk stories belong to climate fiction, which looks for solutions to the climate crisis.
 It is also the Dutch equivalent of solarpunk.

-The rising of the sea level is a rather urgent problem for the Dutch, with half of their land lying below sea level.
-For instance, Al Gore didn't see much of a future for the Dutch in An Inconvenient Truth.

-Ziltpunk describes massive geoengineering projects which writers consider the only way to counter the climate changes.
-Sixty meter high dikes, mangrove islands planted in the sea to counter floodwaves, or even raising the land itself by injecting the underlying chalk layers with hydrogen sulfide are some key examples in the text.
+The rising sea level is an urgent problem for the Dutch, with half their land below sea level.Ziltpunk describes massive geoengineering projects which writers consider the only way to counter climate change.
+Sixty-meter-high dikes, mangrove islands planted in the sea to counter flood waves, or even raising the land itself by injecting the underlying chalk layers with hydrogen sulfide are some key examples in the text.
+Several ziltpunk stories have been published in English, such as Any House in the Storm, Tidal Treasures or Growing Up Along the Mile-High Dyke, Buitendyks, and Where the Night-Gulls Yodel.

-The stories seldom describe a rosy utopia.
-In it, survival with some joie de vivre is enough.
-The focus of the Ziltpunk stories is mainly set in the Netherlands, with a mentality reminiscent of the Golden Age Science Fiction.

-Part of the ziltpunk future is described in Teng's works are already here.
-The Dutch are building ever higher dunes along the sea coast and movable dikes like the Maeslantkering to control both the sea and rivers.To date, the ziltpunk movement has published three novels and some two dozen stories.
-Roderick Leeuwenhart and Johan Klein Haneveld recently joined the founders and wrote their own stories and novels.Several ziltpunk stories have been published in English.
-Examples include Any House in the Storm, Tidal Treasures or Growing Up Along the Mile-High Dyke, Buitendyks, and Where the Night-Gulls Yodel.